OSGeo/gdal/doc/source/drivers/raster/isis2.rst

 .. built_in_by_default::

 ISIS2 is a format used by the USGS Planetary Cartography group to store and distribute planetary imagery data.
-GDAL provides read and write access to ISIS2 formatted imagery data.
+GDAL provides read access to ISIS2 formatted imagery data.

 ISIS2 files often have the extension .cub, sometimes with an associated